ddean4040/Networks-for-WordPress/readme.txt

 = 1.1.2 =
 * Added: Screen Options for selecting number of Networks per page
 * Changed: `add_site` function now defaults to a path of '/' if one is not supplied
-* Fixed: searching and sorting by Network Name - thanks,
+* Fixed: searching and sorting by Network Name - thanks, skvwp

 = 1.1.1 =
 * Added: descriptions for MANY more sitemeta keys, using WP native strings where possible